spitfire55/spitfire55.github.io/_posts/2016-10-17-Six-Reasons-Why-VS-Code-Is-Better-Than-Sublime-Text-Editor.md

 5. **Free** : While you can use Sublime Text for free, you get prompted consistently with an annoying pop-up that asks you to pay the developers.
 VS Code on the other hand was made to be free.
 6. **Easy updates** : VS Code and extensions are easily updated.
 A banner appears at the top of the editor to update the actual editor, while a small notification at the bottom right of the extensions icon shows how many extensions can be updated.
 Quicky, easy, and not in your face like the Sublime Text pop-ups.

 I know those reasons might not be super-convincing, since Sublime has each of these features in some shape or form.
 Both are great editors and, as I stated earlier, are my top two favorite editors (besides Vim).
 I encourage everyone who hasn't at least tried VS Code to give it a shot.
 I think you will like it :) .

-Happy developing!
+Happy coding!